henrylaxen/datastar-haskell/README.md

 # Haskell SDK for Datastar

-After familiarizing yourself with the functionality of Datastar, the haskell interface basically comes down to one main function, **makeDatastar**
+After familiarizing yourself with the functionality of Datastar, this haskell interface basically comes down to a few main functions specified in the Datastar sdK

 makeDatastar takes as its first argument an EventType, one of:
   MergeFragments, RemoveFragments, MergeSignals, RemoveSignals, or ExecuteScript